Robbie Grossman Player Props: Rangers vs. Orioles

 Robbie Grossman At The Plate

-- Grossman is hitting .239 with six doubles, six home runs and 13 walks.
+- Grossman is batting .241 with six doubles, six home runs and 14 walks.

-- Grossman has driven in a run in 15 games this season (34.9%), including eight games with more than one RBI (18.6%).
-He has also driven home three or more of his team's runs in four contests.
+- Grossman has had an RBI in 16 games this year (36.4%), including eight multi-RBI outings (18.2%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.